 armasm syntax implementation

-The macro takes the following parameters:
+The macro take s the following parameters:

 \$counter

-The assembly-time variable for the loop counter.
+for the ssembly-time variable for the loop counter.
 This parameter is required.
-The {\$label} parameter for the MACRO directive has been used for this parameter.
-If a normal macro parameter is used, the parameter cannot be instantiated as a label.
+The {\$label} parameter e MACRO directive has been used for this parameter.
+If a normal macro parameter is used, the neter cannot be instantiated as a label.

 \$N

-The maximum number of iterations for the loop.
+The n naximum number of iterations for the loop.
 This parameter is required.

 \$decr

-The loop decrement value.
+The lo pop decrement value.
 This parameter is optional.

 do

-The text to which \$counter is appended in each iteration of the loop.
+The te ext to which \$counter is appended in each iteration of the loop.
 This parameter is required.

-'''

-MACRO

-WhileLoop $N, $decr="1", $do

-"$counter" <> ""

-"$N" <> ""

-"$do" <> ""

-$counter

-macro definition

-check that $counter has been specified check that $N has been specified

-ASSERT

-ASSERT

-check that $do has been specified create new local variable $counter

-ASSERT

-GBLA

-$counter

-SETA $N

-$counter > 0

-initialise $counter

-loop while $counter > 0

-$counter

-WHILE

-$do$counter

-assemble in each iteration of the loop

-$counter

-; decrement the counter by $decr

-SETA $counter-$decr

-WEND

-MEND

-macro instantiation

-AREA

-WhileLoopMacro,CODE

-THUMB

-WhileLoop 10, 2, "mov r0, #"

-counter

-FND

-'''

-The macro takes the following parameters:

-counter

-The assembly-time variable for the loop counter.
-This parameter is required.

-The maximum number of iterations for the loop.
-This parameter is required.

-decr

-The loop decrement value.
-This parameter is optional.

-do

-The text to which \counter is appended in each iteration of the loop.
-This parameter is required.

-Note -

-The order in which the GNU assembly.ifgt, .endif, .rept, and .endr directives are used is important.
-Including the .endr directive as a statement within the .ifgtendif structure produces an error.
-Similarly, placing the .endif directive outside the .reptendr structure produces an error.

-The macro expansion produces the following code:

-'''

-mov r0, #0xa

-mov r0, #8

-mov r0, #6

-mov r0, #4

-mov r0, #2

-'''
+MACRO \$counter ASSERT ASSERT GBLA \$counter WHILE \$counter WEND ; macro ins: AREA THUMB counter END WhileLoop \$N, \$decr="1", \$do ; macro definition "\$counter" &lt;&gt; "" ; check that \$counter has been specified ; check that \$N has been specified ; check that \$do has been specified ; check that \$do has been specified ; create new local variable \$counter ; initialise \$counter ; loop while \$counter &gt; 0 ; do\$counter ; assemble in each iteration of the loop ; decrement the counter by \$decr tantiation WhileLoopMacro,CODE WhileLoop 10, 2, "mov r0, #"

-Notable differences from the armasm syntax implementation:

-- In the armasm syntax implementation, the ASSERT directive is used to raise an error if a required parameter is missing.
-In the GNU syntax implementation, this can be achieved by using the parameter type req for required parameters in the macro definition. - In the armasm syntax implementation, the macro instantiation uses a string as the value to the \$do parameter.
+GNU syntax implementation The macro takes the following parameters: counter The assembly-time variable for the loop counter.
+This parameter is required. Ν The maximum number of iterations for the loop.
+This parameter is required. decr The loop decrement value.
+This parameter is optional. do The text to which \counter is appended in each iteration of the loop.
+This parameter is required. /\ Macro that inserts the \counter value at the end of all \do varargs, up to N times. \/ .macro WhileLoop, counter:req, N:req, decr=1, do:vararg .set \counter, \N // initialise the variable \counter // initialise the variable \counter to 0 // loop up to \N times .rept \N .ifgt \counter // assemble only if \counter is greater than zero \do\counter set \counter, \counter-\decr // decrement the counter by \decr .endif .endr .endm 11 macro instantiation section "WhileLoopMacro", "ax" WhileLoop counter, 10, 2, mov r0, # Note The order in which the GNU assembly.ifgt, .endif, .rept, and .endr directives are used is important.
+Including the .endr directive as a statement within the .ifgt ... .endif structure produces an error.
+Similarly, placing the .endif directive outside the .rept ... .endr structure produces an error.
+The macro expansion produces the following code: mov r0, #0xa mov r0, #8 mov r0, #6 mov r0, #4 mov r0, #2 Notable differences from the armasm syntax implementation: In the armasm syntax implementation, the ASSERT directive is used to raise an error if a required parameter is missing.
+In the GNU syntax implementation, this can be achieved by using the parameter type req for required parameters in the macro definition.
+In the armasm syntax implementation, the macro instantiation uses a string as the value to the \$do parameter.
 The quotes are implicitly removed at assembly-time.
 Quotes are required as the parameter value contains spaces.
-In the GNU syntax implementation, this is achieved using the parameter type vararg for the \do parameter in the macro definition. - In the GNU syntax implementation, the .reptendr structure is always evaluated \N times at assembly-time.
-This is because the .ifgtendif structure must be placed within the .reptendr structure.
+In the GNU syntax implementation, this is achieved using the parameter type vararg for the \do parameter in the macro definition. • In the GNU syntax implementation, the .rept ... .endr structure is always evaluated \N times at assembly-time.
+This is because the .ifgt ... .endif structure must be placed within the .rept ... .endr structure.
 In the armasm syntax implementation, the WHILE...WEND structure is only evaluated the required number of times at assembly-time based on the controlling expression of the WHILE directive.